Linuswidmer/master-thesis/writing/thesis/sections/methods.typ

 === Word Fragment Completion Task
 The Word Fragment Completion Task (WFCT) was used to assess aggressive and anxious cognition.
 Word fragments were developed by first identifying German words semantically related to aggression ("Wut" [anger], "Ärger" [frustration]) and anxiety ("Angst" [fear], "Furcht" [fear]) using the Word Associations Network (https://wordassociations.net/de/).
 For each target word, potential word fragments were generated by removing the first letter.
-Fragments were retained only if they could be completed as both a target word and at least one neutral alternative.
-This ensured that each fragment was ambiguous and that responses could reflect underlying cognitive accessibility rather than forced choice.
-Twenty word fragments (ten aggressive, ten anxious) were presented in randomized order.
 Each fragment could be completed as either a target word (aggressive or anxious) or a neutral word.
 For example, "\_UT" could become "WUT" (anger; aggressive) or "HUT" (hat; neutral); "\_ANGEN" could become "BANGEN" (to fear; anxious) or "WANGEN" (cheeks; neutral).
 See #ref(<table:wfct-aggressive>) and #ref(<table:wfct-anxious>) for all word fragments and their possible completions.